Technigo/project-pizza/README.md

 ## The problem

+I followed the instructions as closely as possible.
+Wrote down all the steps as comments and "filled them in".
-I followed the instructions.
-First, I used switch before realizing that would be a stretch.
-Finished using conditional if statements and later created a separate switch solution.
+First, I started using switch before realizing that would be a stretch.
+Finished basic scope using conditional if statements and later created a separate switch solution.
 I focused on going step by step and not changing the flow.

+For stretching I focused mainly on the switch version.
+I tried to cover "invalid" inputs and catch if the user wanted to exit/cancel.
-As a stretch I played around with displaying the order in the site (in the switch file).
+Played around with displaying the order in the site.

-Will also make an attempt with more loops for validation, in case the user input is incorrect.
-If I have time, I will explore a third solution with the menu as an object, which seems cool.
+If I have time, I will explore a third solution with the menu as an object.

-Before hand in I will go through it again to make it DRY and cleaner.

 ## View it live